For many women, makeup is an everyday essential that we apply before even leaving the house every morning.

-I realized that if some of the most admired and beautiful women in the world could go without makeup, so could I.
+I realized that if some of the most beautiful women in the world could go without makeup, so could I.

 But do I still wear makeup?

 Yes, sometimes.
 But I don’t see it in the same light as I once did.
-Instead of regarding makeup as an absolute necessity that I can’t feel confident without, I now think of it as a completely optional way to enhance certain features, if I feel like it.
+Instead of regarding makeup as an absolute necessity, I now think of it as an optional way to enhance certain features, if I feel like it.